SoftCircuits/ParsingHelper/README.md

 helper.SkipWhiteSpace();
 ```

 Use the `SkipToEndOfLine()` to advance the current position to the first character that is a new-line character (i.e., `'\r'` or `'\n'`).
 If neither of the characters are found, this method advances to the end of the text and returns `false`.
+Use the `SkipToNextLine()` to advance the current position to the first character in the next line.
+If no next line is found, this method advances to the end of the text and returns `false`.

 To skip over a group of characters, you can use the `Skip()` method.
 This method accepts any number of `char` arguments (or a `char` array).
 It will advance the current position to the first character that is not one of the arguments.